wormholecowboy/music-jrnl/README.md

 An app for inspiring, training, and recording musical phrases to expand your vocabulary.

 This is my current project to learn full stack development.
-I'll be working on improving my skills with React and Tailwind, while learning Prisma, and Remix.
+I'll be working on improving my skills with React and Tailwind, while learning Next and Remix.

 The basic idea of the app is that it will have 3 sections: A generator, working area, and vocabulary.